JuliaStats/Klara.jl/README.md

 chain = run(job)
 ```

-The example below demonstrates how to run MCMC using forward mode automatic differentiation (AD):
+The examples below demonstrates how to run MCMC using automatic differentiation (AD).

+To use forward mode AD, try the following:

 ```
 using Lora